Muschamp Rd

 #winning

 Some people are obsessed with the popularity of their blog, trying to acquire ever higher rankings and vanity metrics.
 As a result a lot gets written on how to make a blog more popular.
 I don’t think popularity should be the reason you do anything, especially writing.
-However if you do want to improve your writing, specifically your blog postings I’ve given the matter some thought and am happy to pass on my advice.
+However if you do want to improve your writing, specifically your blog postings I’ve given the matter some thought and am happy to pass on my advice on blogging better.

 The two most important qualities to strive for are: